The Stoned Immaculate: Promotion

-On February 5, 2012, Currensy released a 5-track Mixtape titled "Here".
-On February 28, 2012, Currensy released a 5-track joint-EP with Styles P. titled "#The1st28".
-On March 20, 2012, Currensy previewed 3 new tracks, "Sunroof", "Stainless", and "No Squares", live on Shade 45.
+On February 5, 2012, Currensy released a five-track mixtape titled Here....
+On February 28, 2012, Currensy released a five-track joint-EP with Styles P titled #The1st28.
+On March 20, 2012, Currensy previewed three new tracks, "Sunroof", "Stainless", and "No Squares", live on Shade 45.
 On April 10, 2012, Currensy went on Toca Tuesdays to freestyle and promote the album.
-The Album became available to pre-order on April 20, 2012, on Currensy's official website.
+The album became available to pre-order on April 20, 2012, on Currensy's official website.

-Also, Currensy is holding an alternate Cover Contest and Tour Video Footage Contest on his official site with different available prizes.
-On May 17, Curren$y leaked the song "Capitol" (featuring 2 Chainz) with production from The Innovatorz via Stereogum.com.
+Currensy held an alternate cover contest and a tour video footage contest on his official site with different available prizes.
+On May 17, Currensy leaked the song "Capitol" (featuring 2 Chainz) with production from The Innovatorz via Stereogum.
 On May 31, the song "Chasin' Paper" (featuring Pharrell) was leaked via KanyeToThe.com.
-On May 31, Curren$y held an exclusive album live stream of his Webster Hall performance via YouTube, as he wraps up his 47-city long "Jet Life" tour.
+On May 31, Currensy held an exclusive album livestream of his Webster Hall performance via YouTube, as he wrapped up his 47-city "Jet Life" tour.

 Singles

 The first single, "What It Look Like" (featuring Wale) was leaked on the internet on April 3, 2012, and released to digital retailers on April 10, 2012.
 The music video was released on April 7, 2012.
-The song, "Fast Cars, Faster Women" (featuring Daz), was released along with a pre-order of the album on Curren$y's official website on 4/20, which served as a street single for the album.
-The official second single "Jet Life" (featuring Wiz Khalifa & Big K.R.I.T.) with production by Big K.R.I.T. was released via YouTube May 28, 2012.
-A Remix to "Jet Life" called "Dont Miss This Jet" featuring Young Jeezy and Lil Wayne was released on July 3, 2012.
+The song, "Fast Cars, Faster Women" (featuring Daz), was released along with a pre-order of the album on Currensy's official website on 4/20, which served as a street single for the album.
+The official second single, "Jet Life" (featuring Wiz Khalifa and Big K.R.I.T.), with production by Big K.R.I.T., was released via YouTube on May 28, 2012.
+A remix to "Jet Life" called "Don't Miss This Jet" featuring Jeezy and Lil Wayne was released on July 3, 2012.